Exact mediation analysis for ordinal outcome and binary mediator: Discussion

 \section{Discussion}

-This paper extends previous work on parametric mediation analysis to cover a situation with a binary mediator and an ordinal outcome, by deriving exact formulation of the causal effects on the log odds scale.
-The formulation of the natural effect model for the postulated data generating mechanism is also derived, thereby allowing the estimation of effects on a different scale.
-The proposal makes use of well-known statistical models, such as the logistic and the cumulative ordered model, both of them widely used in epidemiological studies.
+This paper extends previous work on parametric mediation analysis to cover a situation with a binary mediator and an ordinal outcome, by deriving exact formulation of the causal effects on the log odds ratio scale.
+The formulation of the natural effect model for the postulated data-generating mechanism is also derived, thereby allowing the estimation of effects on a different scale.
+The proposal makes use of well-known statistical models, such as the logistic and the cumulative ordered model, both of them widely used in epidemiologic studies.
 The methodology inherits all advantages and limitations of the context.
-In particular, we here stress the importance of sensitivity analysis to assess that the identification conditions are met, in order to make valid causal statements.
+In particular, we here stress the importance of sensitivity analysis to assess that the identification conditions are met in order to make valid causal statements, see \cite{VanderWeele2015book}$^2$, Ch.
+3.